Arif Mustafa Jatoi

-Arif Mustafa Jatoi is a Pakistani politician who has been a member of the Provincial Assembly of Sindh since August 2018.
+Arif Mustafa Jatoi is a Pakistani politician who has been a member of the Provincial Assembly of Sindh from August 2018 till August 2023.
 Previously he was a member of the Provincial Assembly of Sindh from 2002 till 2008 and 2008 till 2013.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of National Peoples Party from Constituency PS-19 (Naushahro Feroze-I) in 2008 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of National Peoples Party from Constituency PS-19 (Naushahro Feroze-I) in the 2008 Pakistani general election.
 He received 53,302 votes and defeated Haji Khan Bhatti, a candidate of Pakistan Peoples Party (PPP).

-He was re-elected to the Provincial Assembly of Sindh as a candidate of Grand Democratic Alliance from Constituency PS-36 (Naushahro Feroze-IV) in 2018 Pakistani general election.
+He was re-elected to the Provincial Assembly of Sindh as a candidate of Grand Democratic Alliance from Constituency PS-36 (Naushahro Feroze-IV) in the 2018 Pakistani general election.
 He received 47,406 votes and defeated Zia-ul-Hassan, a candidate of Pakistan Peoples Party Parliamentarians (PPP).